Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to save the changes to the product.

 - Image box
   Image of the product.
-The image is displayed if an image is selected for the product in the tab *Attributes*.
+The image is displayed if an image is selected for the product in the *Attributes* tab.

 - *SKU*
   Stock Keeping Unit.
 Identification number for the product.